radsystems-app/Radsystems-Studio-Docs/pages/page-design.md

 * **Justified**: Allows to establish if the titles of the tabs will be justified in the view of the page.
 * **WrapInCard**: The option allows you to specify if the component will be contained in the Card element.
 * **WrapperClass**: You can set the text style, color, margins and padding for the Tab component in a practical interface with the CSS Class Builder.
 #### Various
+* **PlaceInCard**: You can set if the component will be contained in the Card element.